 Don’t worry.
 Root canal treatment isn’t actually as painful as its reputation would have you believe.
 You won’t feel a thing during the procedure, as the tooth and surrounding tissues are numbed completely by local anesthetics.

 There may be some slight swelling or mild discomfort for a few days after the procedure, but it’s nothing that an icepack or over-the-counter pain medications (aspirin, Advil, Tylenol, etc.) can’t take care of.
 Sometimes patients experience moderate post-treatment pain, and we will prescribe pain meds if this happens to you.

 If you’re experiencing any of the symptoms associated with an infected nerve, don’t wait around for the problem to get worse.
-Schedule an appointment with Dr. Safarian at (619) 656-6785 for the Chula Vista office and at (760) 798-1768 for the San Marcos office.
+Schedule an appointment with Dr. Safarian at (619) 656-6785 for the Chula Vista office.